Business Management

 Learning Outcomes:

-Upon completing this course, students possess deep insights into the changes and risks businesses and corporate decision makers face in a corporate environment.
+Upon completing this course, alumni possess deep insights into the changes and risks businesses and corporate decision makers face in a corporate environment.
 Special attention is paid to the changing framework conditions of entrepreneurial action, e.g., internationalizing economic activities and increased market integration, emerging competition, the relevance of digitalization for international economic relations, changing consumer behavior, shortened product life and innovation cycles with the resulting need to innovate, as well as the requirements of sustainable economy.
-Drawing on these insights, students are able to identify, analyze and assess for decision making the opportunities and risks the management are likely to face from external changes, increased complexity and dynamics.
-Students train their analytical and assessment skills applying these newly acquired insights as the course requires them not only to internalize the information presented but also to actively use it.
-Upon completing this course, students are aware of existing global economic ties and know how to analyze and assess the requirements of international innovation competition for internationally operating businesses.
+Drawing on these insights, alumni are able to identify, analyze and assess for decision making the opportunities and risks the management are likely to face from external changes, increased complexity and dynamics.
+Alumni train their analytical and assessment skills applying these newly acquired insights as the course requires them not only to internalize the information presented but also to actively use it.
+Upon completing this course, alumni are aware of existing global economic ties and know how to analyze and assess the requirements of international innovation competition for internationally operating businesses.
 They understand that, due to these external shifts, management requirements are constantly exposed to change and risk.
 In this context, they have learned to identify leverage points to ensure business success in an ever-changing environment and they are conscious of the relevance of innovative solutions and proactive management.

 Superior module: